Overview of Django deployment options

 Generally speaking, you have two options available to you: PaaS or IaaS.

-PaaS (Platform as a Service) is a website that offer to host your code for you.
+PaaS (Platform as a Service) is a website that offers to host your code for you.
 You don’t need to bother about configuring the server and maintaining it.
 Same thing with the database.
 You don’t need to manually install it on a virtual machine and maintain it.
 They do it for you.
 In exchange, you pay a monthly fee.
 Almost all PaaS solutions have a free tier where you can test things out.
 Usually the pricing starts small and then increases as your website grows and attracts more users and traffic.
 Examples of PaaS are Heroku and PythonAnywhere.

 IaaS (Infrastructure as a Service) is basically a fancy term for providers that offer you a Linux machine on the cloud.
 You then have to set up the sever, install your database, make sure the routing works, and also keep it maintained.
 The cloud instances are usually very cheap and if you know what you are doing you can extract a good amount of performance out of them before you are forced to upgrade to beefier machines or bigger disk space.
 You can also do fancy things like creating a Kubernetes cluster or rolling out a Docker swarm.
 And since you have done everything on a bare-bone Linux machine, you can easily move your code to another IaaS if you wish.
 Examples of IaaS are Digital Ocean, and Google Cloud.
 There are many more and some IaaS providers have even started offering PaaS solutions.